marklogic-community/grove-react-ui/README.markdown

 For more discussion about how to make changes to your application see the "Learning to Customize and Extend Your Application" section of [GUIDE.markdown](docs/GUIDE.markdown#developing-your-app) in this repository.

-## Developing the ML-Treehouse Framework Itself
+## Developing Pieces of the ML-UI-Toolkit Itself
 For those seeking to contribute to the project, our evolving [Best Practices document](docs/BEST_PRACTICES.markdown) are designed to get contributors on the same page and to communicate some of our goals.
 The [Contributing document](docs/CONTRIBUTING.markdown) has additional concrete advice for contributors.
 Please read both.